-The Juno spacecraft, which arrived at Jupiter on July 4, 2016, will study the planet in detail to give scientists a better idea of the gas giant's weather, magnetic environment and formation history.
+NASA's Juno spacecraft, which arrived at Jupiter on July 4, 2016, is studying the planet in detail to give scientists a better idea of the gas giant's weather, magnetic environment and formation history.

-Juno is only the second long-term mission at Jupiter after the Galileo spacecraft of the 1990s and 2000s.
+Juno is only the second long-term mission at Jupiter after the Galileo spacecraft, which orbited the planet from 1995 to 2003.
 However, Juno's mission is planned to last for a much shorter period, as it is currently being targeted to impact Jupiter in February 2018.

-Juno is one of three New Frontiers probes that NASA is currently operating or building.
+Juno is one of NASA's three New Frontiers probes.
 The others are New Horizons, which flew by Pluto in 2015, and OSIRIS-REx, which is expected to fly to asteroid 101955 Bennu in 2020 to collect a sample and return it to Earth.